pingcap/tidb-operator/docs/minikube-tutorial.md

 Kubernetes cluster inside a VM on your laptop.
 It works on macOS, Linux, and Windows.

+> **Note:** Although Minikube supports `--vm-driver=none` that uses host docker instead of VM, it is not fully tested with TiDB Operator and may not work.
+If you want to try TiDB Operator on a system without virtualization support (e.g., on a VPS), you may consider using [DinD](local-dind-tutorial.md) instead.

 ### Install minikube and start a Kubernetes cluster

 See [Installing Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install